omarabid/rust-companies/README.md

 * [Red Sift](https://redsift.com)
   ([GitHub](https://github.com/redsift/ingraind)) - Container monitoring with eBPF.
 * [Shiftleft](https://www.shiftleft.io)([1](http://blog.shiftleft.io)) - ShiftLeft is a Silicon Valley startup employing innovative techniques to bring clarity and rigor to the security space.
 Our bespoke runtime security agent is written in Rust.
 * [ThreatX](https://threat-x.com) - Threat X Web Application Firewall (WAF) and central analysis engine are written in Rust, facilitating real time analysis of high bandwidth web applications.
+* [Firo Solutions](https://firosolutions.com) - Firo Solutions is a notification service that notifies the enduser about security vulnerability, they parse large amounts of data using rust

 #### Governments / NGO